 - Universal credit adjustments

-Women's Aid a national charity working to end domestic abuse against women and children, have produced a survivors handbook, which provides practical support and information for women experiencing domestic abuse, with simple guidance on every aspect of seeking support.
+Women's Aid, a national charity working to end domestic abuse against women and children, have produced a survivors handbook, which provides practical support and information for women experiencing domestic abuse.
+The handbook is also available in multiple languages and audio versions.

 The Code of Practice for Victims of Crime, found on the Government's website, sets out the minimum standards that must be provided to victims of crime by organisations in England and Wales.

 Victims of crime should be treated in a respectful, sensitive and professional manner without discrimination of any kind.
 There are also other rights that are set out in the Code and it explains how to make a complaint if your rights have not been met.